zudsniper/meet-recording-processor/README.md

 - Local backend errors about Python or faster-whisper:
   - The installer creates a venv at `~/.mrp/venv` and sets `MRP_PY` to that interpreter.
 Ensure your shell loaded `~/.mrp.env` or run `export MRP_PY=$HOME/.mrp/venv/bin/python`.
 - CUDA not used when expected:
   - Add `--local-device cuda`.
-Ensure CUDA toolkit and compatible drivers are installed.
+Ensure NVIDIA drivers, CUDA runtime, and cuDNN are installed.
+On Ubuntu, the installer can optionally install `nvidia-cudnn` (requires multiverse).
+If CUDA init still fails, the tool automatically falls back to CPU.

 ## Future Direction